16 mm film: History

 Eastman Kodak introduced 16 mm film in 1923, as a less expensive alternative to 35 mm film for amateurs.
 The same year the Victor Animatograph Corporation started producing their own 16 mm cameras and projectors.
 During the 1920s, the format was often referred to by the professional industry as 'sub-standard'.

 Kodak hired Willard Beech Cook from his 28 mm Pathescope of America company to create the new 16 mm 'Kodascope Library'.
 In addition to making home movies, people could buy or rent films from the library, a key selling aspect of the format.

 Intended for amateur use, 16 mm film was one of the first formats to use acetate safety film as a film base.
 Kodak never used nitrate film for the format, owing to the high flammability of the nitrate base.
-35 mm nitrate was discontinued in 1952.
+Kodak discontinued all nitrate base use in 1952.